-The Headteacher, SENDCO and all staff are committed to providing the very best education for all children.
+The Headteacher, SENCO and all staff are committed to providing the very best education for all students.
 However, there may be occasions when a parent is not satisfied with their child's provision.
-They should first request a meeting with the SENDCO or class teacher to outline the area of concern.
-Should this not resolve the matter, the next step is to arrange a meeting with the Deputy Headteacher and SENDCO when the issues can be discussed and addressed.
+They should first request a meeting with the relevant teacher or member of the pastoral team, such as Assistant Head of Year, to outline the area of concern.
+Should this not resolve the matter, the next step is to arrange a meeting with the SENCO.
+Should the concern persist, a meeting will take place with an Assistant Headteacher and SENCO, whereby the issues can be discussed further in order to create a clear plan of action.
 Should this not resolve the matter, the penultimate step is to arrange a meeting with the Headteacher.
-If there is still cause for complaint it will be forwarded to the Chairman of Governors and the correct procedures will take place in accordance with the School's complaints procedure, the complaint being managed by the Headteacher.
+If there is still cause for complaint it will be forwarded to the Chairman of Governors and the correct procedures will take place in accordance with the school's complaints procedure, the complaint being managed by the Headteacher.